costajob/git_commands/README.md

 * **release** branches are created **aggregating multiple branches** into a new one

 ## Scope
-The scope of this is helping out in the following cases:
+The scope of this gem is helping out in the following cases:
 * you have multiple feature branches waiting for release due to some reason (i.e. long QA time...), and need to keep them aligned with master
 * you need to quickly aggregate branches for a release